From Wikipedia - Reading time: 52 min

 Adventure Sports |

-Situated in the northern part of India, border with the capital of India New Delhi, Uttar Pradesh is one of the most popular tourist destination in India.
-Uttar Pradesh is important with its wealth of historical monuments and religious fervour.
-It is the home of Taj Mahal, and Hinduism's holiest city, Varanasi.
-The most populous state of the Indian Union also has a rich cultural heritage.
-Kathak one of the eight forms of Indian classical dance, originated from Uttar Pradesh.
+Situated in the northern part of India and bordering New Delhi, Uttar Pradesh is one of the most popular tourist destinations in India.
+It is the home of Taj Mahal, as well as Hinduism's holiest city, Varanasi.
+Kathak, one of the eight forms of Indian classical dance, originated from Uttar Pradesh.
 Uttar Pradesh is known as The Heartland of India.
-Cuisine of Uttar Pradesh like Awadhi cuisine, Mughlai cuisine, Kumauni cuisine are very famous in entire India and abroad.
+The cuisine of Uttar Pradesh, such as Awadhi cuisine, Mughlai cuisine, and Kumauni cuisine, is very famous in India and abroad.

 From historical point of view, the story of West Bengal begins from Gour and Pandua situated close to the present district town of Malda.
 The twin medieval cities had been sacked at least once by changing powers in the 15th century.
-However, ruins from the period still remain, and several architectural specimens still retain the glory and shin of those times.
-The Hindu architecture of Bishnupurin terracotta and laterite sandstone are renowned world over.
+However, ruins from the period still remain, and several architectural specimens still remain.
+The Hindu architecture of Bishnupur, consisting of terracotta and laterite sandstone, are renowned worldwide.
 Towards the British colonial period came the architecture of Murshidabad and Coochbehar.
 Darjeeling is a famous Himalayan city in the state of West Bengal.
-Darjeeling tea is world-famous because of its attractive smell.
-Other than Darjeeling there are notable hill stations like Kalimpong, Lava, Lolegaon, Rishyap, etc. There are some wonderful trek routes also, like Sandakfu, Falut, etc. Beside hill stations West Bengal has some beaches like Digha, Shankarpur, Mandarmoni, Bakkhali etc. West Bengal is home to six national parks[94] — Sundarbans National Park, Buxa Tiger Reserve, Gorumara National Park, Neora Valley National Park, Jaldapara National Park, and Singalila National Park.
+Darjeeling tea is known for its smell.
+There are notable hill stations like Kalimpong, Lava, Lolegaon, Rishyap, etc. There are some trek routes like Sandakfu, Falut, etc. West Bengal has some beaches like Digha, Shankarpur, Mandarmoni, Bakkhali etc. West Bengal is home to six national parks[95] — Sundarbans National Park, Buxa Tiger Reserve, Gorumara National Park, Neora Valley National Park, Jaldapara National Park, and Singalila National Park.
 Extant wildlife include Indian rhinoceroses, Indian elephants, deer, bison, leopards, gaur, and crocodiles, as well as many bird species.
 Migratory birds come to the state during the winter.
 The high-altitude forests of Singalila National Park shelter barking deer, red panda, chinkara, takin, serow, pangolin, minivet and kalij pheasants.
 Additionally, the Sundarbans are noted for a reserve project conserving the endangered royal Bengal tiger, although the forest hosts many other endangered species, such as the Gangetic dolphin, river terrapin and estuarine crocodile.

 Notable sites of West Bengal |